threefoldtech/0-core/docs/config/main.md

 args = ["-c", "echo '{username}:{password}' | chpasswd"]
 ```

-Adding the above into a TOML file and saving it in one of the paths specified in the `include` section of the main configuration file will add the following commands to core0:
+Adding the above into a TOML file and saving it in one of the paths specified in the `include` section of the main configuration file will add the following commands to Zero-OS:

  - **user.add**
    - Args: `{"username": "user name to add"}`